ABOUT MAYOR MOE

 During his tenure on the Laurel City Council, Mayor Moe successfully sponsored legislation to establish a juvenile curfew while protecting the rights of citizens.
 He continues to support Public Safety groups and their goals.
 Mayor Moe has updated and sponsored legislation to the City's Ethics laws, Historical District Guidelines, Adequate Public Facilities laws, and the City's elections laws.
 Mayor Moe has assigned City Department Heads to represent the City on matters of regional importance within their specific specialty, background, and training.
 In addition, he has worked tirelessly to insist upon the right balance of growth and quality development that will increase and protect the City's revenues while minimizing the tax burden, and preserving the quality of life that the citizens of Laurel enjoy.

 Mayor Moe worked to create the position of Emergency Services Director to better serve and coordinate efforts before, during and after an emergency.
-The Deputy City Administrator has been appointed to that position.
 The creation of a local Emergency Operations Center has been established and the Citizens Emergency Response Team was developed.
 Emergency Services have been improved and enhanced.
 Many new positions have been added within the Laurel Police Department as well as a new command structure to better serve the department and its citizens.

-Under the Moe Administration, the employee pay has been enhanced to remain competitive with area employers and technology enhancements have been made to take the City forward to providing e-government services.
+Under the Moe Administration, the employee pay plan has been enhanced to remain competitive with area employers and technology enhancements have been made to take the City forward to providing e-government services.
 The Moe Administration has established the Laurel Civic Improvement Committee to promote a more attractive appearance to the City streets.
 In 2007 the Moe Administration recognized the cost savings by bringing the recycling program "in house" under the direction of the Department of Public Works.
 Mayor Moe established the Mayor’s Annual Open House which showcases City services and City volunteer organizations.
+In 2017, Mayor Moe, with the support of the Laurel City Council, established the City’s first Arts Council to encourage and invest in the visual arts, performing arts and art education programs.